 Once there, the Americans engaged a combined British-German force in what became known as the Battle of Bennington.
 Stark’s victory there was a decisive blow to the British campaign and earned him the sobriquet, the “Hero of Bennington.”
 In the years that followed, Stark remains New Hampshire’s most famous native son and a symbol of Granite Staters’ stubbornness and determination.

-This primary source set guide can be used in several ways to explore the life and contributions of John Stark.
+This primary source set guide can be used in several ways to explore the life of John Stark.
 It is not necessary to use all sources in a set to create a meaningful inquiry.
 Rather, educators are encouraged to select—or have their students select—the sources best suited to your project.

 - Battle of Bennington, a special bicentennial issue of Historical New Hampshire 32 (Winter 1977): 165–227.

 - John Stark Papers, New Hampshire Historical Society, Concord, NH.

 - New Hampshire Division of Historical Resources, Exterior Statues and Memorials at the New Hampshire State House Complex, www.nh.gov/nhdhr/publications/esm/stark.html.